MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - IAM role for this project only assumed via.
 STS?
 (Not sure if necessary.)
 - Move ephemeral port opening to NACL.
 - Solve issue with templatefile wanting to introspect all variables in startup.sh
-- SSH keygen automation for setup?
+- SSH keygen automation for setup
+  - No longer hardcode key (difficulties come in passing around private keys for security)
 - Install boto on create for JupyterLab
 - Allow S3 access to S3 bucket for working on files with Boto in Jupyter
 - Use S3 for state storage.